delphidabbler/vilib/Docs/UserGuide.md

 ## Accessing Binary Version Information

-Now you know how to load the DLL, how to create an object and how to choose which object you want.
-You also know to manipulate version information using the objects exposed by the DLL.
-But how to you get to the version information embedded in executable files and binary version information?
+Now you know how to load the DLL and how to create a version information object.
+You also know to manipulate version information using the available methods.
+But how do you get to the version information embedded in executable files and binary version information?

 The techniques for executable and resource files are different and will be dealt with separately.